Easter has just passed, this year, but there’s still so much to say about it!

 If religion is not that important for you, Easter is just another reason for taking some days off, if possible, relaxing and eating good food.

-Since Easter is full of traditions, typical food, and interesting stuff, I thought it would make a perfect topic for a post of the Italian Vocabulary series, where I share with you all the most useful words and phrases to be used for a certain situation.
+Since Easter is full of traditions, typical food, and interesting stuff, I thought it would make a perfect topic for a post for the Italian Vocabulary series, where I share with you all the most useful words and phrases to be used in a certain situation.

 I hope you’ll find this post interesting, don’t forget that there’s a downloadable file for you to keep with a list of all the words and sentences described in this post.

 Well, let’s dive deep into Easter, then!